 Buyers should include key benchmark dates, such as the date by which implementation of the new software system must occur.

-Buyers should outline the terms of the contract and cancellation policy.
+Buyers should outline the terms of the contract including grounds for cancellation.

 Evaluate major factors to mitigate risk

 How risky is the supply chain?

 CAD software vendors face a low level of supply chain risk.
-Software production relies primarily on labor, rather than material inputs, which prevents the sudden price spikes or service interruptions that result from input supply disruptions.
-The main input vendors need are primarily computing hardware and software.
-These products are...
+Software production relies primarily on labor rather than material inputs, which prevents sudden price spikes or service interruptions resulting from the disruption of physical goods.
+Vendors primarily need computing hardware and software as platforms to develop CAD software.
+These...
 Subscribe to learn more.